mxm/yoka/README.md

 To run py-bench, execute

-    ./pybench.sh runs/<runfile>
+    ./pybench.sh <run_name>

-Run files are located in the /runs directory.
+Run files are located in the runs directory.
 You can use any of the supplied run files as a base to write your own.

+For example, to run runs/example.py execute the following:

+    ./pybench.sh example

 Evaluation